Updated on June 29, 2021

-If you’re like many consumers, you likely think of a credit card as just one of several ways to make a purchase.
-While some may have an aversion to using their credit card for fear that they might overspend and go into debt, when used responsibly, using your credit card can have several advantages, including added safety, rewards, and savings.
+If you’re like many consumers, you may think of a credit card as just one of several ways to make a purchase.
+And while some hesitate to use them for fear that they might overspend, when used responsibly, paying with your credit card can have several advantages, including added safety, rewards, and savings.

-Here are four benefits you may be able to enjoy when using a credit card.
+Read on to learn more about four benefits that may be available to you when using a credit card.

-Perhaps the most obvious advantage of using a credit card is building your credit, which you can see reflected in your credit score.
+Perhaps the most obvious advantage of using a credit card is establishing or building your credit, which you can see reflected in your credit score.
 Your credit score is a three-digit number that tells lenders how likely you are to repay debt.
-If you’re new to credit or have poor credit, you’ll need to boost your credit score before a lender will consider giving you a mortgage on a house, or a loan for a car or other major purchase.
+If you’re new to credit or have poor credit, you may need to boost your credit score before a lender will consider giving you a loan for a home, car, or other major purchase.

 2. You Can Earn Cash Rewards

-The idea of a cash rewards credit card is simple — make purchases using your credit card and get a percentage of your purchase back in cash rewards.
-When you use our Founder’s Card, for example, you’ll earn cash rewards of 1.5 or 2%* on every purchase.
+The idea of a cash rewards credit card is simple – make purchases using your credit card and get a percentage of your purchase back in cash.
+When you use our Founder’s Card, for example, you’ll earn 2%* or 1.5% cash rewards on every purchase.
 Few other payment methods offer this benefit.

 3. You Can Make and Track Disputes

 Say you pay the deposit for a home repair, but the company fails to show up and perform the job.
 If you wrote a check or paid cash, you don’t have many options.
 But if you paid with a credit card, the federal Fair Credit Billing Act enables you to dispute charges with your credit card company, giving you peace of mind as you pay for services or shop.

-4. You Can Better Avoid Heavy Losses from Fraud
+4. You Can Better Protect Your Finances from Fraud

 When your debit card is used for a purchase or withdrawal, the funds are deducted from your account immediately.
 If the activity turns out to be fraudulent, you may have to wait for it to be reversed and for your money to be returned to your account, depending on your financial institution’s policy.
 This can cause other legitimate bill payments and transactions to be rejected or overdraw your account.

 In comparison, if you notice fraudulent activity on your credit card, you can immediately open a dispute with your credit card company.
-While the disputed charge and any related charges are being investigated, you are not obligated to make payments on the disputed amount and cannot be charged a late fee for the disputed amount (however, you must continue to pay the undisputed portion of your bill on time).
+While the disputed charge and any related charges are being investigated, you won’t be obligated to make payments on the disputed amount and won’t be charged a late fee for the disputed amount (however, you must continue to pay the undisputed portion of your bill on time.)

 What Happens If I Don’t Use My Credit Card?

-Not only do you enjoy benefits like these when you use your credit card, but you also protect yourself from potential impacts of low usage that could follow you long into the future.
-Take a look at three of the risks you should be aware of if you choose not to use your credit card.
+Not only do you enjoy the benefits above when you use your credit card, but you also protect yourself from potential impacts of low usage.
+Take a look at three of the risks you should be aware of if you choose not to use an open credit card account.

 1. Your Credit Card Account Could Be Closed

 While you can get in touch with your issuer to try to reinstate the account once it’s closed, they’re under no obligation to restore it.
-You could lose the card for good, as well as any rewards points you’ve accumulated with your account.
-Be sure you’re familiar with the terms of your card and what the issuer’s policy is on inactive accounts.
+You could lose the card for good, as well as any rewards points you’ve accumulated, so be sure you’re familiar with the terms of your card and what the issuer’s policy is on inactive accounts.

 2. Your Credit Score Could Take a Hit

-Having your card closed for inactivity might sound fine— after all, you’re not using the card anyway.
-But there’s a catch — a closed account might cause your credit score to decrease.
-Losing a credit source affects many factors that impact your credit score, including your credit utilization ratio, which is one of the most important factors.
+Having your card closed for inactivity may not seem like an issue – after all, you’re not using the card anyway.
+But there’s a catch – a closed account might cause your credit score to decrease.
+Losing a credit source affects your credit utilization ratio, which is an important factor that impacts your credit score.

 If you don’t use your card, chances are you aren’t closely monitoring your account or checking your statements.
 And if you don’t check your account, you might remain blissfully unaware of fraudulent activity on your card.